 2. Be able to list the examples of microorganisms and define pathogens and viruses

-2. Know the basics of pH, organic and inorganic chemicals, proteins, carbohydrates, nucleic acids, and lipids, including examples if given
+2. Know the basics of the pH scale, organic and inorganic chemicals, carbohydrates, lipids, proteins, and nucleic acids, including examples if given

-4. Know how media is classified based on physical state (3 types) and chemical content (2 types plus definitions).
+4. Know how media is classified based on physical state (3 types plus definitions) and chemical content (2 types plus definitions)

-5. Know the differences between differential, enriched, selective, and general purpose media.
+5. Know the differences between general purpose, enriched, selective, and differential media (not examples)

-6. Know the 2 types of microscopes and the basics of magnification, resolution, and contrast.
+6. Know the difference between simple and compound microscopes and the basics of magnification, resolution, and contrast

 7. Know the basic characteristics of the 5 different types of microscopes (bright-field, dark-field, etc.) and any special uses of each.

-8. Know the purpose of a wet mount and the basic characteristics of positive stains (simple, differential, special) and negative stains.
+8. Know the purpose of a wet mount, the difference between positive and negative stains, and the basic characteristics of simple, differential, and special stains (including examples)

 1. Know the characteristics of prokaryotic cells